whl0070179/SharpRUDP/README.md

 Created by Alemar Osorio (DARKGuy).

-Licensing is temporary free-of-charge-and-warranties for any free software development project.
+Licensing is temporary GPL.
 For now, no commercial usage is allowed.
 This will change in the future though.